DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Simulations and void finder

-We characterise the detected voids according to the void size, measured by \vide via the void effective radius, $R_{\rm eff}$, i.e. the radius of a sphere with the same volume of the void, $R_{\rm eff} =(3/4 \pi) \left[ \sum_i V_i \right]^{1/3}$, with $V_i$ the volume of the $i^{\rm th}$ Voronoi cell building up the void. \vide is a parameter-free algorithm and detects all the relative minima in the tracer distribution.
+We characterise the detected voids according to the void size, measured by \vide via the void effective radius, $R_{\rm eff}$, i.e. the radius of a sphere with the same volume of the void, $R_{\rm eff} = \left[ (3/4 \pi) \sum_i V_i \right]^{1/3}$, with $V_i$ the volume of the $i^{\rm th}$ Voronoi cell building up the void. \vide is a parameter-free algorithm and detects all the relative minima in the tracer distribution.
 Therefore, we prune the original void catalogue to consider only real underdensities, i.e. voids for which the mean tracer density within a sphere of radius $R_\mathrm{eff}/4$ is less than the mean tracer density of the comoving snapshot, for each of the tracers considered.
+We wish voids to be underdense with respect to the mean density, so we prune the original VIDE void catalogue considering voids for which the mean tracer density within a sphere of radius $R_\mathrm{eff}/4$ is less than the mean tracer density of the comoving snapshot, for each of the tracers considered.